raphael-s-steiner/raphael-s-steiner.github.io/_portfolio/project3.md

 subtitle: by <a href="#">Raphael S. Steiner</a>.
 image: assets/img/portfolio/hyperbolic_surface.jpg
 alt: The hyperbolic surface corresponding to a maximal order in a quaternion algebra over Q of reduced discriminant 35 depicted in the Poincaré disk.
 The image was computed by James Rickards.
-img-credit: The hyperbolic surface corresponding to a maximal order in a quaternion algebra over Q of reduced discriminant 35 depicted in the Poincaré disk.
+img-credit: The hyperbolic surface corresponding to a maximal order in a quaternion algebra over $\mathbb{Q}$ of reduced discriminant 35 depicted in the Poincaré disk.
 The image was computed by <a href="https://math.colorado.edu/~jari2770/index.html">James Rickards</a>.

 caption:
   title: Small diameters and generators for arithmetic lattices in $\mathrm{SL}_2(\mathbb{R})$ and certain Ramanujan graphs